 The decision to sell your craft products wholesale is a big one, not only because it can rapidly increase your business’s success, but also because it means you need to get super organized.

-Having a plan in place before you start selling your products wholesale is a must - you don’t want to drop the ball when your customer could potentially produce thousands in revenue for you.
+A plan is a must before you start selling handmade items wholesale - you don’t want to drop the ball when your customer could potentially produce thousands in revenue for you.

 To help you start selling your handmade products the right way, we’ve put together all our top tips you should know before selling your handmade products wholesale.

-Selling handmade products wholesale is usually best for handmade businesses that:
+Selling handmade products wholesale is usually best for craft businesses that:

 Another option: selling on consignment

 If you don’t meet all of the above criteria, consider selling your handmade products on consignment first.
 Selling on consignment is essentially the bunny slope for selling wholesale - you rent a space (often a shelf or two) in retail stores for a small monthly fee and/or a small percentage of each sale.

 This allows you to work with smaller volumes (which you’re in control of), and you can take more time to work out wholesale pricing.
 See our article about 7 ways to make your consignment strategy a success »

 Be intentional when you set your wholesale prices

 We talk a lot about the importance of knowing your profit margins and costs here at Craftybase because they’re so essential to doing business, but if you want to test how accurate your pricing is, sell wholesale.